Graphic: Indian stocks falter as growth concerns eclipse election euphoria

 A Reuters analysis of 440 non-financial Indian companies showed their combined net profits fell for the second successive quarter in March.
 Their revenues also posted their slowest growth in five quarters due to slowing demand.

-Graphic: Indian companies revenue and profit growth tmsnrt.rs/2YCXnXS
+Graphic: Indian companies revenue and profit growth https://tmsnrt.rs/2YCXnXS

 India posted its slowest growth in five years in March, and recent data showing a fall in car sales and slowing industrial output points to a further slowdown in the economy.

-Graphic: India car sales tmsnrt.rs/2FPWowb
+Graphic: India car sales https://tmsnrt.rs/2FPWowb

 Below-normal rainfall this year is adding to concerns about growth.
 The monsoon season - which accounts for 70% of India’s annual rainfall and is the lifeblood of its $2.5 trillion economy - has delivered 28% lower-than-normal rainfall since the start of the season on June 1, according to data compiled by the India Meteorological Department.